Life used to be so simple, there were only a few Echo devices to choose from and it was pretty simple to work out which one to pick up.

 The Echo 4 now has the smart hub from the Echo Plus, rendering that model obsolete, yet costs the same as the Echo 3, making it great value.

-The successor to the Echo Show 2 hasn't been released yet (at the time of writing) - but we’ll include it in this list when we can get our hands on one.
+The successor to the Echo Show 2 has only been released recently (at the time of writing) - but we’ll include it in this list when we can get our hands on one.

 Buy this one if you care about sound quality - it supports 3D audio and can play Dolby Atmos and Sony 360 Reality Audio.
 It’s cheaper than the Apple and Google alternatives and can be paired with an Echo Sub.